metio/terraform-provider-k8s/docs/data-sources/canaries_flanksource_com_canary_v1_manifest.md

 Required:

-- `path` (String) Path to the artifact on the check runner.Special paths: /dev/stdout & /dev/stdin
+- `path` (String) Path to the artifact on the check runner.
+Special paths: /dev/stdout & /dev/stdin

 <a id="nestedatt--spec--exec--checkout"></a>